Arxwel/LustreLang/README.md

 # LustreLang
-Gedit Syntax Highlighting for Lustre.
+Gtksourceview language specifications for Lustre.

-This is basically a .lang file that can be used to highlight [Lustre Language](http://www-verimag.imag.fr/The-Lustre-Programming-Language-and?lang=en) on Gedit.
+This is basically a .lang file that can be used to highlight [Lustre Language](http://www-verimag.imag.fr/The-Lustre-Programming-Language-and?lang=en) on any software relying on Gtksourceview definitions (Gedit, Pluma, ...).

 ## Tutorial
 1. Download the ```lustre.lang``` file